Undergraduate Online Pre-Law Program

 - Be able to ask questions to a panel of current law students

-- Meet practicing attorneys and judges
+- Hear from practicing attorneys and judges

 - Receive individualized feedback on your projects

-The Undergraduate Pre-Law Program is open to all Wake Forest University students as well as students in good standing at another accredited undergraduate institution.
+The Undergraduate Online Pre-Law Program is open to all Wake Forest University students as well as students in good standing at another accredited undergraduate institution.

 No!
-The Undergraduate Pre-Law Program is designed to be an introduction to law.
+The Undergraduate Online Pre-Law Program is designed to be an introduction to law.
 There are no prerequisites and we welcome students with a variety of majors and interests.

 - $950 per credit hour